phalcon-orphanage/docs/en/reference/session.rst

     use Phalcon\Session\Adapter\Files as Session;

-    //Isolating the session data
+    // Isolating the session data
-    $di->set('session', function(){
+    $di->set('session', function () {

-        //All variables created will prefixed with "my-app-1"
+        // All variables created will prefixed with "my-app-1"
         $session = new Session(
             array(
                 'uniqueId' => 'my-app-1'